YegorCherov/QA_Framework/README.md

 ## Contact

-For any questions or inquiries, please contact the QA Framework team at qa-framework@example.com.
+For any questions or inquiries, please contact me at eqir159@gmail.com.